Shiraz a treasure in Persian culture & history and one of the most popular destinations in Iran both for locals and foreign tourists.

 Eram Garden was made to compete with paradise.
 At least that was what the original creators of it had in mind once they started imagining it.
 Today is one of the main attractions of Shiraz.
 The reason is simple.
 It does look like a piece of paradise on earth.
 Scents of dozens of sorts of flowers capture your senses and ease your mind in a second.

 A tall wide building radiates gentleness and fits perfectly with the overwhelming sense of ease.
-Eram Garden is an ode to architecture, nature and of course poetry as you will meet easily all over the place the verses of Hafiz.
+Eram Garden is an ode to architecture, nature and of course poetry as you will meet quickly all over the place the verses of Hafiz.

 Arg of Karim Khan.